 Yubatake Souan (湯畑草菴)

 Another hotel that offers accommodation plans without meals is Yubatake Souan.
 In fact, it is the sister hotel of Kusatsu Onsen Gensen Ichinoyu.
-And the best thing about this hotel is that it has a unique foot spa cafe where you can enjoy the foot spa for free up until 12 am, an extra two hours compared to the walk-in customers! (^_-)-☆
+And the best thing about this hotel is its unique foot spa cafe where you can enjoy the foot spa for free up until 12 am, an extra two hours compared to the walk-in customers! (^_-)-☆

-In Japan, although many accommodations that offer accommodation-only plans are generally old and shabby, this isn’t the case for Yubatake Souan.
+Although many accommodations that offer accommodation-only plans are generally old and shabby in Japan, this isn’t the case for Yubatake Souan.
 While the hotel was renovated from a ryokan from the late 19th century, it still has a stylish look and is comfortable!

 Furthermore, it has a full suite of toiletries, making life really easy for those who love to travel light (^_-)-☆.